jon4hz/gnome-shell-extension-aareguru/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL3 License - see the LICENSE file for details.

 ## Acknowledgments

 - Thanks to the [Aare.guru](https://aare.guru/) team for providing the free API
 - Data provided by Swiss Federal Office for the Environment and MeteoSwiss
-- Inspired by the Swiss love for swimming in the Aare river

-## Troubleshooting

-### Extension not showing up
-- Make sure you've compiled the schema: `glib-compile-schemas schemas/`
-- Restart GNOME Shell
-- Check if the extension is enabled: `gnome-extensions list --enabled`

-### API errors
-- Check your internet connection
-- The API might be temporarily unavailable
-- Try changing to a different city in settings

-### Performance
-- Default update interval is 5 minutes to respect API limits
-- The extension caches data to minimize API calls
-- Consider increasing update interval if you experience issues